 When approaching your vehicle, awareness is your best weapon.
-It is the single most important thing you can do to prevent the crime.
+It is the single most important thing you can do to prevent this crime.

 - Stay alert: Stay alert to what’s going on around you, and watch out for anyone who looks out of place.

 - Be Ready: Keep your keys ready when walking out to your car.
 Fumbling around for your keys can allow a criminal to get the upper-hand.

 - Look & Listen: Check the inside of your vehicle before getting in; criminals can sometimes be waiting for unsuspecting victims.

-- Know Who’s Lingering Nearby: Watch out for people who are loitering, asking for direction, looking for money or cigarettes, or handing out fliers.
-These are techniques that are often used by those looking for a quick and easy target.
+- Know Who’s Lingering Nearby: Watch out for people who are loitering, asking for directions, looking for money or cigarettes, or handing out fliers.
+These are all techniques that are used by criminals who are looking for a quick and easy target.

 - Trust your instincts: Don’t ever underestimate your gut feelings.
 If something seems out of place, turn around and go back to where you came from.
-If you can’t turn around, quickly get in your vehicle and lock the doors, and leave the area immediately.
+If you can’t turn around, quickly get in your vehicle, lock the doors, and leave the area immediately.

 Your best line of defense when driving is to make it as hard as possible for criminals to enter your vehicle.

 - Keep your doors locked at all times, windows rolled up when driving in the city, and sun roofs closed.

-- When coming to a stop, leave at least a vehicle and a half of space between you and the vehicle directly in front you.
-If something happens, this will give you the room to quickly maneuver around the vehicle if trouble should arise.
+- When coming to a stop, leave at least a vehicle and a half of space between you and the car directly in front you.
+If something happens, this will give you the room to quickly maneuver around the vehicle and make your way to safety.

 - Driving in the center lane can make it harder for criminals to box you in, and can give you more avenues to escape.

 - Park in a well-lit area, near the building’s entrance.
 Make sure you park around other vehicles.